rafmjr/SyncMergeScheme/README.md

 From the **application menu**, navigate to:

-- `Tools` -> `Command Palette...` -> `Package Control: Install Package`, type the word **SyncMergeScheme**, then select it to complete the installation.
+- `Tools` -> `Command Palette...` -> `Package Control: Install Package`, type the words **Sync Merge Scheme**, then select it to complete the installation.

 ### Install Manually

 Download and extract this plugin as a zip file or clone the repository using git, then move it to your **Sublime Text** packages directory.

 ```bash